clearskies-py/doc-infra/docs/docs/handlers/standard-configs.md

 ### Security Headers

 clearskies comes with ready-to-use configurations for security headers.
 They can be dropped into an endpoint via the `security_headers` configuration.
+Since there are a variety of possible security headers, the details are [documented elsewhere](/docs/security-headers/index.html).